Seattle Is Winning the War on the Car Commute

 In some ways, Seattle transit is a victim of its own success—bus stop waits can drag on as packed bus after packed bus sail by; one rider recently compared boarding the C line to like “being in ‘Lord of the Flies.’”
 But few other cities are confronting their transit problems with serious tax dollars as Seattle is.

 Next on the battlefront are employers.
 SDOT and Commute Seattle work with 270 large companies around the region, including Microsoft, Expedia, and Amazon, to promote commuter incentive programs and strategic relocations.
-And not out of the goodness of their corporate hearts: In Washington state, big employers have been mandated by law since 1991 to reduce solo commutes.
+And not out of the goodness of their corporate hearts: In Washington state, big employers have been pushed by law since 1991 to reduce solo commutes.

 The Gates Foundation, for example, has gone from an 88 percent “drive-alone” rate to 34 percent by distributing a suite of transit benefits to employees, including free Monorail punch cars and free monthly Zipcar hours.
 It also disincentivizes parking: The company lot charges a daily rate instead of a monthly rate.
 Weyerhauser, the real estate investment trust and timber company, decreased its employee drive-alone rates from 82 percent to 9 percent largely by relocating from the suburbs to downtown, according to Hopkins.
 The construction of new downtown housing options has helped, too.

-Note: *CORRECTION: A previous version of this article misstated the average number of morning transit trips as 41,500.
-That is the number of trips gained.